LucHighwalker/partum-react/docs/usage/new_comp.md

 New components can be generated using `partum --component [component name]`.
 There must be a component folder present in the projects src/ folder.
 By default, a class component will be generated.
 You can create functional components by passing in the `--func` option.
 To add states, pass in states in this format `[state key]=[state value]`.
 This can only be done with class components.

 ### Example

 Using jsx and scss

 ```
-partum --component exampleComponent aState=\'this is a state\' anotherState=true oneMore=215
+partum --component exampleComponent aState='this is a state' anotherState=true oneMore=215
 ```

 Output

 ```/src/component/exampleComponent/exampleComponent.jsx
 import React, { Component } from 'react';
 import './exampleComponent.scss'